DannyCastle1/aws-cloud-practitioner/domain1-cloudconcepts.md

 #### What is the importance of tagging in EC2?

 The importance of tagging in EC2 is to help you manage, identify, organize, search, and filter resources.

+#### Can you automate EC2 scaling?

+Yes you can automate EC2 scaling with EC2 Auto Scaling.

+#### What security features does EC2 offer?

+The security features offered by EC2 are:
+- Identity and Access Management.
+- Detection and response.
+- Network and application protection.
+- Data protection.
+- Compliance.

+#### What are the benefits of using AMIs?

+The benefits of using AMI's allows you to pre-install any required packages, imporve boot time, implement security controls, and launch quickly as needed.